catalystneuro/neuroconv/docs/developer_guide/style_guide.rst

 #.
 Avoid multiple statements on one line.
 Prefer a line return after a control flow statement (if/for).
 #.
 Use relative imports for references inside the source code :code:`src/neuroconv`.
 #.
 Unit tests are an exception to the previous rule; they should use absolute imports, exactly as client code would.
 #.
-A corollary is that, if :code:`neuroconv.foo`` exports a class or function that is implemented in :code:`neuroconv.foo.bar.baz`, the test should import it from :code:`neuroconv.foo`.
+A corollary is that, if :code:`neuroconv.foo` exports a class or function that is implemented in :code:`neuroconv.foo.bar.baz`, the test should import it from :code:`neuroconv.foo`.
 #.
 Please dont use :code:`import *` in any case.
 It is considered harmful by the official Python recommendations.
 It makes the code harder to read as the origin of symbols is no longer explicitly referenced, but most important, it prevents using a static analysis tool like pyflakes to automatically find bugs in scikit-learn.
 #.
 Use the numpy `docstring standard <https://numpydoc.readthedocs.io/en/latest/format.html#numpydoc-docstring-guide>`_ in all your docstring.

 Data interfaces conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Use :code:`file_path` and :code:`folder_path` as arguments for the location of input files and folder respectively.
 #.
-As an exception to convention number 1 above, we use :code:`nwbfile` to refer to in-memory files in the nwb format.
+As an exception to convention number 1 in the section above, we use :code:`nwbfile` to refer to in-memory files in the nwb format.

 Other conventions
 ^^^^^^^^^^^^^^^^^